Alistair S. Rae

 Mission in Korea

-Alistair S. Rae shares his squadron's mission during his time in Korea.
-He notes his main mission while flying the Mustang was dropping bombs on target.
-He recalls crossing the North Korean border quite frequently.
-He explains that he flew 75 sorties during his deployment and later returned to fly jets to bring his sortie total to 128.
+Alistair S. Rae shares his squadron's mission during his time in Korea, mainly focusing on dropping bombs on target while flying the Mustang.
+He recalls frequently crossing the North Korean border during these missions.
+Over the course of his deployment, he notes he proudly flew 75 sorties, and upon returning to fly jets, he increased his sortie total to 128.

 Share YouTube: